12 Types of Tenses with Examples

 12 Types of Tenses in English | Definitions, Structures and Examples

-Tense is the fundamental pillar of English grammar.
+Tenses are the fundamental pillars of English grammar.
+They help us to identify whether an action took place in the past, happens in the present, or will occur in the future.
 It’s very important to learn all types of tenses as far as English grammar is concerned.
 We can indicate the time of action by using a tense.
 Let us see what the definition of tense in English is.

 What is Tense in English Grammar?

-The term ‘tense‘ has been taken from the Latin word ‘Tempus,’ which indicates the action time.
+The term ‘tense‘ has been taken from the Latin word ‘Tempus,’ which indicates the time of action.
 Now we can say tense is a word that describes the time of a verb.
 For example:

 • I bought a book.